 You’re a mother-to-be, of course you’ve got questionsAnd me?
 I’ve got some answers.

 Q. What is hypnobirthing?

-A. Hypnobirthing is a state-of-the-art childbirth education program that teaches parents about labour and what to expect during birth in a positive and powerful way.
-Using everything from science to ancient wisdom, Hypnobirthing helps parents-to-be to rise above any unnecessary doubts, anxieties or even inherited fears surrounding birth.
+A. Hypnobirthing Australia™ is a state-of-the-art childbirth education program that teaches parents about labour and what to expect during birth in a positive and practical way.
+Using everything from science to ancient wisdom, hypnobirthing helps parents-to-be to rise above any unnecessary doubts, anxieties or even inherited fears surrounding birth.
 It prepares you with the positive mindset, effective tools and techniques, and good support that you need to birth with calmness, confidence and comfort.
 No terrifying videos of red-faced women screaming at the top of their lungs included!
 Which means?
 No matter what path your birth journey takes – from a natural hospital birth to an induction birth to a caesarean birth to a cosy home birth – Hypnobirthing empowers you to have the best birth experience possible.

 Q. What is the ‘Hypno’ part of hypnobirthing?

 Q. Does hypnobirthing mean I will experience a pain-free birth?

 A. I would never set you up with that expectation.
 I am known for helping mums become super prepared to embrace all the healthy birth pain.
 Hypnobirthing does not promise painless birthing, though many hypnobirthing mothers do report having a relatively pain-free birth or one that they were able to manage more easily.
 When the cause of pain that constricts the birthing muscles – fear – is eliminated, birthing can be accomplished in a shorter period and much more comfortably.
 A relaxed mother’s body will produce more endorphins; nature’s own relaxants.
 Hypnobirthing mothers may still experience sensations of tightening or pressure, but most describe their birth experience as working with their body through the sensations and thus avoiding the excruciating pain that is frequently spoken of by women who have prepared for their birth differently.
 Just remember – they don’t call it labour for nothing!
-It can be hard work, but hypnobirthing will give you the tools to comfort yourself, surrender, and be vulnerable – that’s where all the strength lies.
-Whoops – just let out a secret!
+It can be hard work, but hypnobirthing will give you the tools to relax, trust your body and remain positive.